MicrosoftDocs/fabric-docs/docs/data-warehouse/hide-elements-downstream-reporting.md

 ms.date: 03/17/2023
 ---

-# Hide elements from downstream reporting
+# Hide elements from downstream reporting in Microsoft Fabric

 **Applies to:** [!INCLUDE[fabric-se-and-dw](includes/applies-to-version/fabric-se-and-dw.md)]

 [!INCLUDE [preview-note](../includes/preview-note.md)]

-This article reviews methods to hide elements from downstream reporting.
-You may want to do this to simplify the set of items available for reporting.
+This article reviews methods to hide elements in your data model from downstream reporting.
+You may want to do this to simplify the set of items available to end users for reporting.

 ## Options to hide elements

 You can hide elements of your warehouse from downstream reporting by selecting **Data view** and right-clicking on the column or table you want to hide.

-Then select **Hide** in **Report view** from the menu that appears to hide the item from downstream reporting.
+Select **Hide** in **Report view** from the menu that appears to hide the item from downstream reporting.

 :::image type="content" source="media\hide-elements-downstream-reporting\hide-report-view-menu.png" alt-text="Screenshot showing where to find the hide option in the right click menu." lightbox="media\hide-elements-downstream-reporting\hide-report-view-menu.png":::